diggsweden/reusable-ci/README.md

 The release workflow includes several validation scripts that you can run locally before creating a tag:

-See `.github/scripts/README.md` for detailed documentation.
+See `scripts/README.md` for detailed documentation on validation scripts.

 ---